ionic-team/ionic-framework/core/src/components/nav/readme.md

 Nav is a standalone component for loading arbitrary components and pushing new components on to the stack.

-Unlike RouterOutlet, Nav is not tied to a particular router.
-Meaning that if we load a Nav component, and push other components to the stack, they will not affect the apps overall router.
-This fits use cases where you could have a modal, which needs it's own sub-navigation, but without making it tied to the apps URL.
+Unlike Router Outlet, Nav is not tied to a particular router.
+This means that if we load a Nav component, and push other components to the stack, they will not affect the app's overall router.
+This fits use cases where you could have a modal, which needs its own sub-navigation, without making it tied to the apps URL.

 <!-- Auto Generated Below -->